Latest posts by Daria Silter (see all)

 - Longji Rice Terraces – A Beautiful Day Trip From Guilin - June 16, 2017

 Since I was a child, I was always fascinated with this beautiful, mysterious and unknown (to me) country.
 I read a lot about its history, religions, literature, and right before my first trip – some newly published nonfiction books (mostly on its social issues).
 So before we jump to my observations on this amazing country – I just want you to see where I am coming from.
-I love China, despite any “imperfections”, or what we might hear in the new; but then tell me, honestly – which country is perfect?
+I love China, despite any “imperfections,” or what we might hear in the news; but then tell me, honestly – which country is perfect?

 Culture Shock – Really?
 Not Really.

-I couldn’t help it and throughout my entire experience in China – I kept this post in the back of my mind to see if it will match my own experience.
+I couldn’t help it and throughout my entire time in China – I kept this post in the back of my mind to see if it will match my own experience.
 And here’s what I discovered.